datopian/tech.datopian.com/publish/design/README.md

 ### Architecture

+* Each step in a flow is "roughly" a react component
+* Each component will pass information between itself and the central store / other components.
+Those structures that are related to Datasets and Resources wll follow Frictionless formats.
 * Encapsulate interaction with backend in a library.
 Backend is CKAN MetaStore and Blob Storage access, raw Blob Storage itself (almost certainly cloud)
 * Split UI into clear components and even sub-applications (for example, a sub-application for resource adding)
 * Use [Frictioness specs][f11s] for structuring storage of data objects such as Dataset, Resource, Table Schema etc will be in